The science of subsea corrosion control

 Measuring the cathodic protection potentials on a structure or pipeline using reference electrodes gives engineers the data they need to evaluate anode performance.

 Surface area, coatings, electrolyte properties and design life determine the amount of cathodic protection required.
 Designing for anode retrofits on existing structures must also consider the state of the original anode system.

-Building sacrificial and impressed current anode systems that perform for up to 25 tears offshore requires high quality anode materials and rugged construction.
+Building sacrificial and impressed current anode systems that perform for up to 25 years offshore requires high-quality anode materials and rugged construction.

 Cathodic protection projects

 Anode retrofit projects for aging fixed platforms

 Subsea pipeline anode inspection and replacement projects.